aigdonia/simple-js-dom-inspector/README.md

-#DomInspector
+# DomInspector

 Based on [oldprojects/Simple-JavaScript-DOM-Inspector](https://github.com/oldprojects/Simple-JavaScript-DOM-Inspector) \(see `inspector.source.js`).

-Be fault, it
+By default, it…

-- styles hovered elements,
+• styles hovered elements,
-- logs the clicked element to the console,
+• logs the clicked element to the console,
-- cancels on Escape key,
+• cancels on Escape key,

-though it is fully configurable via initialisation `object` argument.
+…though it's fully configurable via its `options` parameter.

-###Usage
+### Usage

     var options = {}; // See 'initialise' method for attributes. var inspector = new DomInspector(options);